 I have several programs that I present to photography groups, camera clubs and other organizations.
 When I talk to photography groups, I don’t just show pretty pictures from various locations, I instill inspiration in the crowd and give practical tips and advice that people can use right away.
 For non-photography groups, I excite and inspire the crowd to get out and explore the natural world.
 Talks are typically an hour to 90 minutes but can be customized to fit your needs.
 A darkened room is required and I can bring a projector and screen if needed.

 Taking photos during the day is fun, but some dramatic photos can be made right after the sun has gone down and into the night.
 You’ll be surprised to learn how much light is in the sky well after sunset and I show how to make the sky look great, even if it is cloudy, and how the light on buildings looks different as darkness settles in.
-I talk about and show how light painting techniques bring brightness to the darkness.
+I talk about and show how light painting techniques using various flashlights brings brightness to the darkness.

 If you can do it here, you can do it anywhere

 Taking photos in the world’s great locations is fun and yields great results, IF you are ready.
 I’ll show techniques and habits learned at home can be used no matter where you go.
+Mastering techniques and your camera locally will give you the experience and confidence to make great images when you travel.
 Learning to see great photos at home will make your big trip photos even better.

 I always have a personal project in the works, something to keep me focused and inspired.
 They can be location based, theme based or technique based.
 Some projects are big but having a small project makes it easy to have something to shoot when you have a bit of time.
+One of the hardest things for many photographers is knowing what to photograph but by having a personal project in the works you will always have something in mind.
 I’ll show how I keep track of photo locations and photo ideas.
 Learn what creating personal projects can do for you.

 Why it is worth dragging my butt out of bed to photograph at sunrise

 The light at sunrise is the best of the day, it is clean, directional and pure.
 And yet I usually don’t have the sun in my images.
 I’m not a natural early bird, but I am rarely disappointed when I’m out early.
+Planning, researching and knowing where to be before the sun comes up will make your experience much better.
+Know where the sun will be and the direction of the light before arriving is key.
 Learn how to make the best of your mornings.